Graphic: RFDS crew standing in front of aircraft

 The converted hangar will now assist both RFDS and SAAS MedSTAR crews to stabilise a deteriorating patient more effectively prior to flight or, more simply, enable the transfers of patients into the aircraft under cover and protected from extremes of weather.

-The significant infrastructure investment by the RFDS has been supported by the SA Ambulance contribution of an ambulance on site which will enable RFDS and SAAS MedSTAR teams to improve response times and jointly deliver a better patient experience.
+The significant infrastructure investment by the RFDS has been supported by the SA Ambulance Service (SAAS) contribution of an ambulance on site which will enable RFDS and SAAS MedSTAR teams to improve response times and jointly deliver a better patient experience.

 Head contractor Ahrens Group demonstrated significant cash and in-kind support during construction, supported by in-kind contributions from local painter Greg Saunders and his assistant Aaron Knowles, concreter Angas Roulston and Dulux Paints’ Dean Flett, who donated the paint for the interior and hangar floor.